 Written Assignments: All written assignments are to be typed and double-spaced.
 Please include a title page with your name, student number and email address, the topic title of the assignment and the date submitted.
-Written submissions may be delivered through the Dropbox in Avenue 2Learn.
+Written submissions should be delivered through the Dropbox in Avenue 2Learn unless otherwise instructed by the course Instructor.